 A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

-Someone who is in a coma has minimal brain activity.
-They're alive, but can't move or be woken.
-Their potential for recovery will depend on the cause of the coma.
+Someone who is in a coma is unconscious and has minimal brain activity.
+They're alive, but can't be woken up and show no signs of being aware.

 Caring for and monitoring a person in a coma

-Doctors score a person's level of consciousness using a tool called the Glasgow Coma Scale.
+Doctors assess a person's level of consciousness using a tool called the Glasgow Coma Scale.
 This level is monitored constantly for signs of improvement or deterioration.
-The Glasgow Coma Scale assesses three things.
-They are:
+The Glasgow Coma Scale assesses three things:

 - eye opening – a score of one means no eye opening, and four means opens eyes spontaneously